harrytucker/lego-scoreboard/README.md

 # Lego Challenge
-## Setup
+## Requirements
-Requirements:
 - Python 3.4+
-- Pip - Should be installed with Python3.4.
-- SQLite 3 - Not required, but can be helpful for debugging database issues.
-Python3 supports it out the box.
-- gcc (SQLAlchemy is compiled from source).
+- Pip - Comes with Python 3.4+.
+Note that some older version no longer work so try and upgrade it to the most recent version if possible.

 Python3.3+ should provide access to the `venv` module for creating a virtual environment.
 However, some Linux distibutions tweaked the Python installation so you may need to install an additional package.
 Check your distibution for more details.
+For windows installations, it may be easier to avoid using a virtual envronment and installing the required Python dependencies globally.

-## Quickstart
+## Setup
+### Linux
 A script has been provided to set up the required environment for Linux distributions:
 ```
 $ git clone <repository>